aaljaser/aaljaser/README.md

-# Hi, I'm Abdullah 👋
+# Hi, I'm abdulkareem 👋

-I'm a **QA Engineer** based in Riyadh, Saudi Arabia — passionate about software quality, testing, and building reliable products.
+I'm a  based in Riyadh, Saudi Arabia — passionate about software quality, testing, and building reliable products.

 ---